MASQ-Project/Node/multinode_integration_tests/tests/README.md

 one at a time.
 If you want to run several, use `ci/all.sh` or a specific `cargo` command that works like `ci/all.sh` does.

-Copyright (c) 2019-2021, MASQ Network

-Copyright (c) 2017-2019, Substratum LLC (https://substratum.net) and/or its affiliates.
+Copyright (c) 2019, MASQ (https://masq.ai) and/or its affiliates.
 All rights reserved.